Skip To Main Content

 i.
 To accrediting organizations if the information is needed to carry out their accrediting functions.

 4. Filing a Complaint: Pursuant to Oregon Administrative Rule 581-21-410, a person may file a written complaint with the Family Policy Compliance Office, United States Department of Education, regarding an alleged violation under the Family Educational Rights and Privacy Act.
-The Office's address is: Family Policy Compliance Office, US Department of Education, Washington DC, 20202.
+The Office's address is: Family Policy Compliance Office, US Department of Education, 400 Maryland Ave SW, Washington DC, 20202.

 HIV/AIDS Curriculum